International evangelical pastor Luis Palau dies at 86

 “It is with a mixture of sadness and joy that we share with you that Dad passed away early this morning.
 He died suddenly and very peacefully, just as he had hoped,” his family said in a statement Thursday.
 “This is hard news, but Luis is experiencing the beauty of the Lord face to face.”

-Born to an affluent family in Buenos Aires, Palau rose from obscurity to become one of the best-known international Christian evangelists of all time.
-Over a ministry career that spanned more than half a century, the son of a businessman ultimately authored 50 books and addressed to 30 million people in 75 countries at evangelical “festivals” that were his modern-day take on the more traditional crusades that boosted his mentor and idol, evangelist Billy Graham, to fame.
+Born to an affluent family in Buenos Aires, Palau rose from obscurity to become one of the most well-known international Christian evangelists.
+Over a career that spanned more than half a century, he authored 50 books and addressed 30 million people in 75 countries at evangelical “festivals” that were his modern-day take on the more traditional crusades that boosted his mentor and idol, Graham, to fame.

-His radio programs, including the international Spanish-language “Luis Palau Responde,” are broadcast on 3,500 stations in 48 countries and his Portland, Oregon-based organization, the Luis Palau Association, organizes dozens of events each year on five continents.
+His radio programs, including the international Spanish-language “Luis Palau Responde,” are broadcast on 3,500 stations in 48 countries, and his Portland-based Luis Palau Association organizes dozens of events each year on five continents.

+James Dobson, who broadcasts the Christian radio program “Family Talk” to 1,300 stations, called Palau “a beloved friend.”

+“His passion for sharing Jesus Christ around the world was immeasurable,” he said in a statement.

-Palau was steeped in faith early in life by his father, who had been introduced to Christianity by a missionary.
-But when Palau’s father died suddenly the family fell on hard times.
+Palau was steeped in faith early in life by his father, a businessman who had been introduced to Christianity by a missionary.
+But when Palau’s father died suddenly, the family fell on hard times.
 In an autobiographical video interview on his website, Palau recalls his mother dividing a loaf of bread among her children or cutting a steak in eight pieces for dinner.

-Palau, who had hoped to become a lawyer, took an entry-level job at a bank and was working there when he heard evangelist Billy Graham on the radio in 1952.
-The experience was transformative, he would later say, and Palau decided he wanted to become an evangelist himself one day.
+Palau, who had hoped to become a lawyer, was working an entry-level job at a bank when he heard Graham on the radio in 1952.
+It was transformative, he would later say, and Palau decided he wanted to become an evangelist himself one day.

 “I would have gladly had a business or been a lawyer — either one — but the real commitment of my life was to win people to Jesus Christ.
 There’s nothing greater in the whole world,” he said in an interview on his website.

 Palau moved to Oregon in 1960 to attend the Multnomah School of the Bible in Portland and met his future wife, a fellow Bible school student named Pat.
-The couple married in 1961 and had four sons as they built their early family life around missionary work.
+The couple married in 1961 and had four sons, building their early family life around missionary work.

-Palau interned with Graham in 1962 during a crusade in Fresno, California, and in the 1960s, he served at Graham’s Spanish-language interpreter during crusades in South and Central America.
+Palau interned with Graham in 1962 during a crusade in Fresno, California, and served as Graham’s Spanish-language interpreter during crusades in South and Central America in the 1960s.

-Palau began an international Spanish-language radio program called “Luis Palau Responde” in Colombia and throughout the 1970s, he gave sermons in Latin American.
+Palau began his Spanish-language radio program in Colombia and gave sermons in Latin America throughout the 1970s.

 Now a U.S. citizen, Palau began attracting tens of thousands to his appearances in Colombia, Peru, Honduras, Guatemala, Nicaragua, Mexico and Spain.
-In 1978, Palau incorporated his ministry as the Luis Palau Association in Portland, Oregon, and later set an attendance record at the city’s enormous waterfront park during an evangelist event.
+In 1978, Palau incorporated his ministry in Portland and later set an attendance record at the city’s enormous waterfront park during an evangelist event.

-Reaching an American audience, however, presented more of a challenge.
-In 1999, Palau shifted his emphasis at home from traditional crusades — the long-time staple of evangelists — to edgier, more modern-feeling Christian outdoor “festivals” to draw in non-believers.
+Reaching an American audience had presented a challenge.
+In 1999, Palau shifted his emphasis from traditional crusades — the longtime staple of evangelists — to edgier, more modern-feeling Christian outdoor “festivals” to draw nonbelievers.

+The events had corporate sponsors and featured Christian rock bands, skate parks and family activities.

 By GILLIAN FLACCUS